PaulTitley-LHL/hello-world/readme.txt

-This is the text within the file
+This is the newer text within the file